abinit/abinit/doc/mkdocs-tutorials/positron.md

 the same number of valence electrons in [Phys.
 Rev. B 92, 125113 (2015)] and with the experimental value of about 219 ps [Phys.
 Rev. B 56, 7356 (1997)].

+!!! important

-_Note: if we had not used the "zero positron density limit" approximation (using, for example, another value of [[ixcpositron]]), we would theoretically have needed a box of infinite size for the positron to completely delocalise itself in the crystal.
+    If we had not used the "zero positron density limit" approximation (using, for example, another value of [[ixcpositron]]), we would theoretically have needed a box of infinite size for the positron to completely delocalise itself in the crystal.
 This can be avoided by the use of the [[posocc]] input parameter.
 Numerically, it is equivalent to calculate the density of 1 positron in a box of size N and that of x positron in a box of size N * x.
     Thus, we can calculate the lifetime of a positron in a primitive cell by setting [[posocc]] to a small value (0.0001 ...).
-This value must obviously be tested ..._
+This value must obviously be tested...

 ## 2 Computing the positron lifetime in a Si monovacancy